dqops/dqo/docs/examples/data-validity/number-of-invalid-emails.md

 # Number of invalid emails

+## Overview

-Verifies that the number of invalid emails in a monitored column does not exceed the maximum accepted count.
+This example verifies that the number of invalid emails in a monitored column does not exceed the maximum accepted count.

 **PROBLEM**